shatterhand19/RhythmboxPOPM/README.md

 rbtopopm ~/Music/**/*.mp3
   ```

-<b> Note that the music folder must be referenced with whole path from the home folder (i.e. ~/Music/...) </b>
+<b> Note that the music folder must be referenced by whole path from the home folder (i.e. ~/Music/...) </b>

 This will select all mp3 files in the Music folder, no matter their place in the file tree.
-However your shell must support globstar; for other shells there are other solutions online.

-For very large numbers of files, you may want to instead use something like:
+For very large numbers of files, or for shells not supporting globstar, you may want to instead use something like:
 ```bash
 find ~/Music -name "*.mp3" > ~/Documents/.rbtopopm_temp.txt
 java -cp /usr/local/bin/POPMToRhythmBox.jar POPMToRB ~/Documents/.rbtopopm_temp.txt
   ```

-For this to work I am using two dependencies - tools called eyeD3 and exiftool, both great tools, worth cheking out if you want to develop something yourself ;)
+For this to work I am using two dependencies - tools called eyeD3 and exiftool, both great tools, worth checking out if you want to develop something yourself ;)

 # Installation
 Download and run build.
 It will install dependencies, compile files and move them to appropriate places.
 It needs root access.
 You need to have the Java JDK installed.